handlebars-lang/docs/src/api-reference/runtime-options.md

   The property `__proto__` is forbidden, even if this option is set to `true`.
 It can only be accessed if the corresponding key in `allowedProtoProperties` is set to `true`.

+  Setting this option to any value disables the warning that Handlebars writes to the console if a proto-property-access is attempted and forbidden.

 - `allowedProtoProperties` (since 4.6.0): a string-to-boolean map of property-names that are allowed if they are properties but not methods of the parent object.
 Undefined values revert to the value defined in